Now Available: gammaCore Home Delivery

 gammaCore™ (non-invasive vagus nerve stimulator) is indicated for:

-- Relief of pain associated with episodic cluster headache
+- The acute treatment of pain associated with episodic cluster headache in adult patients.

 Available by prescription only.
 US Federal Law restricts this device to sale by or on the order of a licensed healthcare provider.